 - a 15-minute timer for writing my morning pages, because otherwise, I’d spend an hour on them instead of writing content that could pay my bills.
 You can do the same for activities where you easily lose track of time, such as TV or social media.

 - a reminder to take a few minutes (2-10 minutes) each day to practice mindfulness or meditate.
 The Calm app is my favorite (I love Tamara Levitt‘s voice).

 Lastly, show yourself some compassion.
-The reason why time management so often fails is because we have unrealistic expectations.
+The reason why time management so often fails is that we have unrealistic expectations.
 There’s a limit to what we can achieve in a day and that’s something we’ll have to remind ourselves of when we try to increase our productivity.
-Playing the comparison game is the worst thing you can do, because we all don’t share the same circumstances.
+Playing the comparison game is the worst thing you can do because we all don’t share the same circumstances.
 There’s no such thing as “one size fits all” and you’ll just end up feeling inadequate and frustrated if you keep comparing yourself to people who are not in the same situation as you.

 Whether you want to learn a new skill, write a book, take some time for self-care or spend more quality time with your loved ones, the next time the “I don’t have time” excuse pops up in your head, try some of the things I’ve mentioned above and see that with a little tweaking you actually do have some time for the things that truly matter to you.

 Do you want to write a book but don’t know where to start?
 I offer one-on-one coaching.
 Learn more.